-This page provides access to project information as well as a navigational link to transfer funds from the IDEA Flow-Through allotment to the Coordinated Early Intervening Budget.
-The first section displays the Current Year Allotment and adjustments through -
+This page provides access to project information as well as a navigational link to transfer funds from the IDEA Flow-Through allotment to the Coordinated Early Intervening Services budget.
+The first section displays the Current Year Allotment and adjustments through:

-- Re-allotted Funds or Released Funds not applicable to IDEA grant - Carryover (unbudgeted and unexpended) funds transferred into the project from the prior year - Prepayment (cash on hand) transferred into the project from the prior year
+- Re-allotted funds or released funds not applicable to IDEA grant. - Carryover (unbudgeted and unexpended) funds transferred into the project from the prior year. - Prepayment (cash on hand) transferred into the project from the prior year.

 Districts may transfer funds into the CEIS budget by entering the dollar amount they wish to transfer into the middle section shown below.
 The amount provided will be subtracted from the Flow-Through total and will be shown as an allotment remaining in the CEIS budget tab.
 Enter the amount to be transferred in the CEIS section (middle column only).
-Select "Calculate Totals" then "Save Page" before leaving the Allotment Page.
+Select Calculate Totals, then Save Page before leaving the Allotment page.